The # 1 Reason You Won’t Be a Successful Speaker

 A pedestrian on 57th Street sees a musician getting out of a cab and asks, “How do you get to Carnegie Hall?”
 Without pause, the artist replies wearily, “Practice.
 Practice.
 Practice.”
 This joke has been around for many years, yet its message never gets old.

-Just like playing a musical instrument, public speaking is a performance art.
-And, as it is with any performance art, it takes hours upon hours of practice to begin to hone your craft.
+Just like playing a musical instrument, public speaking is performance art.
+And, as it is with any performance art, it takes hours upon hours of Practice to begin to hone your craft.
 Fortunately, many speakers are willing, if not eager, to put in the hours and years of practice.
 Unfortunately, too many speakers are hoping to be successful with little or no practice.
-I’d be a wealthy man if I had $100 for every time I’ve been told by aspiring speakers that they will work on their craft once they start booking a sufficient number of gigs.
-Hell, I’d have a tidy sum if I had $10 for every time I’ve heard it.
+I’d be a wealthy man if I had $100 for every time aspiring speakers told me that they would work on their craft once they start booking a sufficient number of gigs.
+Hell, I’d have a tidy sum if I had only $10 for every time I’ve heard it.

 “Practice isn’t the thing you do once you’re good.
 It’s the thing you do that makes you good.

 – Malcolm Gladwell quote from Outliers

 I’m not saying you have to be ready to play Carnegie Hall before you can start speaking at smaller venues, such as the local Chamber of Commerce or other organizations.
 However, you owe it to yourself and your audiences to have developed a certain level of skills when speaking at any level.